What is a smart power strip? How adopting them at home could save you energy.

 Popular smart power strip brands

-Smart power strips, along with devices such as smart plugs, smart thermostats, home energy monitors, smart LED lights, and new energy-efficient appliances, can be part of saving energy and saving money by going to home electrification.
-Using more electricity and less gas or other fuels may increase your electric bill, but decrease your overall utility expenses.
+Smart power strips, along with devices such as smart plugs, smart thermostats, home energy monitors, smart LED lights, and new energy-efficient appliances, can help you take greater control of your home’s energy and could save you money.

-Then, powering more or all of your home electricity with home solar panels could be another huge step in savings while using clean, renewable energy
+Powering your home with home solar panels could be another huge step toward savings, too.

 Whether you’re starting big or small, Palmetto has information and expertise to help you save money by saving energy at home.
 You can download the new Palmetto app to see ways to save and earn discounts on energy-saving devices, including new smart products.
 You can also see savings estimates for your home with our Savings Maximizer tool.